vitor-correia10/m5-2-redux--spotify/README.md

 - You can use the Instagram API to display photos from Instagram
 - You can use various sports APIs to build analytics apps based on sports data.

-The way that they typically work is they expose a set of "REST endpoints".
-This is very similar to the endpoints you built while working on the Twitter project!
+The way that they typically work is they expose a set of "RESTful endpoints".

 The trickiest part of working with third-party APIs is _authentication_.
-APIs don't want strangers to abuse their services, so they enforce that you register for a _key_ and use that key on all requests.
+APIs don't want strangers to abuse their services, so they require that you register for a _key_ and use that key on all requests.

 First order of business is registering for a Spotify API key.